-Future mixed use development is consistent with the NSW Government policies to facilitate a renewed Parramatta CBD.
+Future mixed use development is consistent with the NSW Government policies to facilitate a renewed Parramatta City Centre.

-The mixed use character of development complements the Parramatta City Centre and provides a positive design outcome.
+The mixed use character of development is to complements the Parramatta City Centre and provides a positive design outcome.
 The proposed mix of land uses includes retail, commercial uses on the lower floors and hotel and commercial uses above with underground parking below.